-The Honda hasn’t been independently crash-tested by Euro NCAP yet, but it's very generously equipped with safety equipment.
+The Honda e was independently crash-tested by Euro NCAP in December 2020, and although it's very generously equipped with safety equipment, it only scored four out of five stars in the evaluation.
 Reliability should be very good, although the car is too new for ownership data to be available.

 Honda e reliability & problems

-There’s too little data on the Honda e to judge accurately how reliable it'll be, but Honda has a great reputation for dependability as a brand; it was ranked seventh out of 30 manufacturers surveyed in our sister title Auto Express' 2019 Driver Power owner survey.
+There’s too little data on the Honda e to judge accurately how reliable it'll be, but Honda has a great reputation for dependability as a brand; it was ranked seventh out of 30 manufacturers surveyed in the 2020 Driver Power owner survey.